apigee-labs/rapier/README.md

 #### <a name="query_parameters"></a>Query Parameters

-A YAML map of query paramters
+A YAML map of query parameters

 Field pattern | Type | Description
 ---|:---:|---